Gang disguised themselves and accents in violent burglary

 They were held hostage while the property was ransacked by the gang.

-It is thought they only escaped with a small sum of cash and some cigarettes.
+It is thought the gang escaped only with a small sum of cash and some cigarettes.

 “We are also looking at suspects for this type of behaviour and assessing the individuals willing to take such a big risk for what turned out to be slim pickings."